SAP-samples/abap-cheat-sheets/21_XML_JSON.md

 - Find more information and examples [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenasxml_class_instances.htm) in the ABAP Keyword Documentation.

-Expand the following collapsible section to view the code of two simplified examples.
+Expand the following collapsible section for example classes.
 To try them out, create a demo class named `zcl_some_class` and paste the code into it.
 After activation, choose *F9* in ADT to execute the class.
 The examples are set up to display output in the console.

 <details>
-  <summary>Expand to view the details</summary>
+  <summary>🟢 Click to expand for example code</summary>
   <!-- -->

 - When the class runs, it creates three instances, and three instance attributes are assigned values for each instance: the current UTC timestamp, a random number, and a UUID.